department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/expirable_content/README.md

 ## INTRODUCTION

-Configure any content entity to have an expiration date.
+Configure any content entity to have an expiration and warning date.

 ## REQUIREMENTS